-Designated schools will be provided a consent form/medical history to be distributed to each student at the beginning of the school year.
+Designated schools will be provided a Consent for Preventive Dental Services (En Español) permission form to be distributed to each student at the beginning of the school year.
 To participate in the free dental sealant program, the consent form must be filled out, signed and returned to school.

 The program is made up of three phases:

-All students receiving a dental screening or exam with a rating of “Immediate Need” (pain, abscess, broken or decayed teeth) on the Report of Dental Inspection will be referred to a private or public dental office.
+All parents or guardians of students receiving a dental screening will receive a Report of Dental Inspection.
+(En Español) This form notifies the parent of our findings of your child’s dental needs and services provided at your child’s school.
+If your child is identified as having “Immediate Need” (pain, abscess, broken or decayed teeth), you will be referred to a public or private dental office for evaluation and treatment.
 If follow-up is necessary you also will receive a letter from the school nurse.